G1-k/LaMB/README.md

 ### Getting Started

+1. Give a star to this repo (at the top)

-1. Clone the repository
+2. Clone the repository

 - `cd catkin_ws/src`
 - `git clone https://github.com/G1-k/LaMB.git`

-2. Build the workspace
+3. Build the workspace
 ```
 cd ..
 catkin build